ReallySecureShell/Simple_Encryption_Setup/README.md

 ## Description

-This tool is intended to be used in a live-iso for the purpose of encrypting the users `/` and swap partitions.
+This program aims to automate the encrypting of a users `/` and swap partitions from a live-iso.

 * <a href="#10-download">1.0: Download</a>
 * <a href="#20-pre-setup">2.0: Pre-Setup</a>